Pitabread8/Todoist-Canvas-Integration/README.md

 2. My Todoist is set up so that courses are grouped up into different projects and each one has its own section.
 In [data.json](data.json), for each course, fill out the Canvas course name (as it was set by the instructor) and the respective project and section IDs.

-3. You'll need to use the cron command-line utility for adding tasks automatically.
+3. You'll need to use the cron command-line utility to add tasks automatically.
 The following code will run the script every hour (as long as the computer is on).
 Make sure to replace the `{DIRECTORY}` placeholder with your computer's directory.
+In addition, the code will create an `output.txt` file that logs the number of tasks added and the date.
     ```bash
     0 * * * * cd {DIRECTORY} && /usr/local/bin/python3 main.py >>{DIRECTORY}/output.txt
     ```

     In order to avoid duplicating tasks, the tasks are listed in the currently empty list in [tasks.json](tasks.json).
 It'll automatically update.